ZjzMisaka/Pi18n/README.md

 # Pi18n
-A fully dynamic and simple solution for multi-lingual support
+A fully dynamic and easy-to-use solution for multi-lingual support

 ## Features